Electroless Nickel Plating

 Electroplating

-An alternate type of the coating/plating process.
-Using a low voltage current, charged nickel compounds are attracted to a substrate’s oppositely-charged surface; in this fashion, nickel deposits are transferred through a solution and onto the substrate.
+A coating process where a low voltage current attracts charged nickel compounds to a substrate’s oppositely charged surface, transferring nickel deposits from a solution onto the substrate.

 Gold Plating